s-sakti/data_indsp_teldialog_svcsr/README.md

 | Kalimantan |  5% |  2% | Banjar                                   |
 | Others     |  7% |  5% | Balinese, Ambonese, Tionghoa             |

+The recording is conducted in parallel for both clean and telephone speech, but we open only the clean speech due to quality issues on telephone speech.
+Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 16000 Hz.
 These utterances are equally split into training and test sets with 100 speakers (50 Females, 50 Males) in each set.

 ## File Format

 ```
-"FSK_K281KA.{wav,txt}"
+"FHJ_U097.wav"
 ```

 - Gender ID: F or M
 - Speaker ID: XX
-- Sentence: K281K = "Kosong Dua Delapan Satu Kosong"
-- ".wav" for speech and ".txt" for transcription
+- Utterance ID: UXXX (001-100)

 ## License